 Unfortunately sometimes kidney cancer can’t be cured.
 But specialists are getting better at helping patients to live for longer and longer after their diagnosis.

 Cancer can be life threatening because it is able to spread.
 Sometimes it isn’t diagnosed until after it has spread.
 The kidney is part of the body system that removes waste products from your body.
 Essentially, the kidneys filter and clean the blood.
 They remove chemicals that are left over from the breakdown of food, drugs and the normal chemical processes of the body.
 If your kidneys are not working properly, you will have a build up of toxins in your blood and this can quickly make you very ill.

 The kidneys also control the fluid balance of the body.
 You will eventually develop fluid overload if your kidneys stop working.
 This can affect your heart and lungs.

 Kidney cancer can spread to other parts of your body.
 If it gets into the bones, for example, this can further upset the body’s chemical balance.
 It may spread to the liver.
 This is the chemical factory of the body.
 Having cancer in your liver also means the chemical balance of the body is upset.
 Normally the body corrects these imbalances automatically.
 But if the chemical imbalance is too great the body cannot work properly any more.

 When cancer is very advanced, the chemical balance of the body becomes completely upset.
 What often happens then is that you slip into unconsciousness.
 This is usually very near the end of your illness, maybe only a few hours or days before you die.
 Any symptoms you have before that should be able to be controlled, or at least helped, with treatment from your doctor and symptom control nurse.
 Talk to them about your fears.
-There is information about what happens in the last few days of life in the dying with cancer section.

 Pain can be a common symptom of advanced cancer.
 But most people are able to have their pain kept well under control.
 There is information about pain control and cancer, which you may find helpful.